root-project/web/manual/creating_a_user_application/index.md

 Save the code in a file, for example as `demo1.cxx`.

-On Linux and MacOS compile the `demo1.cxx` file as follows :
+On Linux and MacOS compile and run the `demo1.cxx` file as following :

 {% highlight C++ %}
 $ g++ demo1.cxx $(root-config --glibs --cflags --libs) -o demo1
+$ ./demo1
 {% endhighlight %}

 The equivalent command on Windows is:

 {% highlight C++ %}
-$ cl -nologo -MD -GR -EHsc demo1.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+> cl -nologo -MD -GR -EHsc demo1.cxx -I %ROOTSYS%\include /link -LIBPATH:%ROOTSYS%\lib libCore.lib libGpad.lib libHist.lib
+> demo1
 {% endhighlight %}

-Then you can run the program as follows:

-{% highlight C++ %}
-$ ./demo1
-{% endhighlight %}
+> **Note**
+>
+> You can use `root-config --cflags` to be sure to use the correct compiler flags (Debug vs Release)

 The following message is displayed:

-{% highlight C++ %}
+{% highlight bash %}
 Info in <TCanvas::Print>: pdf file demo1.pdf has been created
 {% endhighlight %}

 The `demo1.pdf` file is saved in the current working directory.
 The pdf file contains the plot of the `f1` function.

-## Displaying a canvas
+## Interactive example displaying a canvas

 Use {% include ref class="TApplication" %} to display the output on a screen.